-This work reflects the evolution of the various geodetic measurement techniques that have been applied in the monitoring of the subsidence phenomenon that occurs on the Eastern Coast of Lake Maracaibo (COLM).
-Since the discovery of subsidence in this area (1927) to the present, we could summarize this geodetic evolution in 4 stages, starting with the Leveling technique, followed by the incorporation of GPS and then GNSS and finally in the most recent years the incorporation of DInSAR.
+This work reflects the evolution of the various geodetic measurement techniques that have been applied in monitoring the subsidence phenomenon that occurs on the Eastern Coast of Lake Maracaibo (COLM).
+From the discovery of subsidence in this area (1927) to the present, we can summarize this geodetic evolution in 4 stages, starting with the Leveling technique, followed by the incorporation of GPS and then GNSS, and finally, in the most recent years the incorporation of DInSAR.
 All these techniques in themselves have been evolving and improving each time.
-Highlighting that its optimized combination (last stage) has allowed better monitoring and understanding of this phenomenon.
+Highlighting its optimized combination (last stage) has allowed better monitoring and understanding of this phenomenon.

-In 1988, with the rise of the Global Positioning System (GPS), the first GPS network was installed and test measurements were carried out in the Tía Juana section, simultaneously with precision leveling, obtaining differences of millimeter heights between the two techniques (Murria, 1991; Chrzanowski et al. 1988).
+In 1988, with the rise of the Global Positioning System (GPS), the first GPS network was installed, and test measurements were carried out in the Tía Juana section, simultaneously with precision leveling, obtaining differences in millimeter heights between the two techniques (Murria, 1991; Chrzanowski et al. 1988).

-The GPS campaigns from 1992 to 1998 were measured by PDVSA and processed by the Laboratory of Physical and Satellite Geodesics of LUZ (LGFS-LUZ), while those of the years 2002 and 2005 were measured and processed in their entirety by the LGFS including the gravimetric measurements.
+The GPS campaigns from 1992 to 1998 were measured by PDVSA and processed by the Laboratory of Physical and Satellite Geodesics of LUZ (LGFS-LUZ), while those of 2002 and 2005 were measured and processed in their entirety by the LGFS, including the gravimetric measurements.

 Finally, starting in 2007, the GNSS and gravimetry campaign was executed and processed jointly by PDVSA personnel and the Venezuelan Institute of Technology for Petroleum (INTEVEP) (Suárez and Higuera, 2007).

 In 2012, the Differential Interferometry by Synthetic Aperture Radar (DInSAR) technique was incorporated to complement and strengthen subsidence studies.
-In total, 4 projects have been carried out using this technique, the details of each campaign are presented in Table 1.
+In total, four projects have been carried out using this technique; the details of each campaign are presented in Table 1.

 From all these DInSAR studies carried out, it was found that this technique offers high accuracy results under ideal conditions, and may not be as effective according to the conditions of the vegetation and the activities on said surface, for example where there is agricultural activity.
 Another aspect to highlight from these studies is that in some areas vertical deformation foci (uplift) were detected in the opposite direction to the phenomenon of subsidence.